linpengcheng/PurefunctionPipelineDataflow/doc/Clojure_is_FP_based_on_RMDB.md

 I've turned the traditional work of ensuring code correctness from in-code type system validation to data self-validation.
 Turn the work into verifying the core data model instead of validating the input and output data types of the function.

 Similar to industry, verify that all finished products meet the standards before entering the warehouse.
-Also similar to databases, verify their compliance before data enters the database.;unctionPipelineDataflow) makes debugging, parallelism and extension very simple.
+Also similar to databases, verify their compliance before data enters the database.

+That is "Data as a service, Warehouse as the core, operates around it".

+A system requires only a few core data models, and development is built around the core data model.

+Persistent data structures ensure that the modification of the immutable big data model are high performance and memory efficient.

+In addition, using my pure function pipeline data flow (https://github.com/linpengcheng/PurefunctionPipelineDataflow) makes debugging, parallelism and extension very simple.

 ----